sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

     Catch :: f a -> (e -> f a) -> Catch e f a
 ```

-Then, on the monad that represents an effectful program, we separate the type-level lists of higher-order effects and first-order effects by taking two distinct type arguments:
+Then, on the monad representing an effectful program, the type-level lists for higher-order effects and first-order effects will be handled separately by taking two type arguments:

 ```haskell
 program :: Eff '[Catch Int] '[Throw Int] Int program = catch (throw 42) \a -> pure a
 ```

-Here, `Eff` is internally defined using the same `Freer` structure we discussed earlier in Polysemy (details on this will follow).
+Here, `Eff` is internally defined using the same `Freer` structure that was discussed earlier in Polysemy (details on this will be explained later).

-Rather than interpreting both kinds of effects together using something like `runError`, we instead split the interpretation into two: one interpreter for first-order effects and another for higher-order effects:
+Instead of interpreting both kinds of effects at once with something like `runError`, we split them into two interpreters: one for first-order effects and one for higher-order effects:

 ```haskell
 runThrow :: Eff '[] (Throw e ': ef) a -> Eff '[] ef (Either e a)
 runCatch :: Throw e <| ef => Eff (Catch e ': eh) ef a -> Eff eh ef a
 ```

-Note that in `runThrow`, the list of higher-order effects is empty.
-The key point is that **when interpreting a delimited continuation, the higher-order effects cannot be left in the list**.
-In `runThrow`, when a `Throw` is thrown, you need to abandon the delimited continuation and perform a global exit.
+Notice that in `runThrow`, the list of higher-order effects is empty.
+In fact, this allows both `runThrow` and **even `runCatch` to be written**[^2].
+This makes it possible to handle higher-order effects.

-In fact, this approach enables us to write both `runThrow` and, more importantly, **`runCatch`**[^2].
-This is how handling higher-order effects becomes possible.
+As for `runThrow`, at least in the current method we’re discussing, **when interpreting effects that handle delimited continuations, higher-order effects cannot remain in the list**.
+In `runThrow`, when a `Throw` is invoked, the remaining delimited continuations must be discarded to achieve a global exit.

-[^2]: Actually, we need a constraint on `eh` to be `HFunctor` (equivalent to the old `MFunctor` in earlier versions of Polysemy).
-There's more to explain about this, but I'll leave that for another time.
+[^2]: In fact, the constraint `eh` must satisfy `HFunctor` (which corresponds to the old `MFunctor` in Polysemy).
+Although there’s much more to explain here, I’ll skip the details for now.

 # Essential Structure

-The takeaway from this discussion is that **the difficulties with higher-order effects in Polysemy and existing EE libraries stem from treating fundamentally different entities—first-order and higher-order effects—as if they were the same.** This is the main point I want to emphasize in this article.
+The takeaway from this discussion is that **the difficulties with higher-order effects in Polysemy and existing EE libraries stem from treating fundamentally different entities—first-order and higher-order effects, whose structure, nature, and possible operations are inherently different—as if they were the same.** This is the main point I want to emphasize in this article.

-By separating first-order and higher-order effects at the type level, we can clearly distinguish between the kinds of operations that are possible in each case.
-This stricter type-level separation reveals that operations that were thought to be impossible can indeed be written if handled properly.
+By separating both the types and lists of effects into first-order and higher-order categories, it becomes possible to distinguish, at the type level, which operations are valid in which situations.
+This stricter expression of constraints allows us to realize that operations previously thought to be unfeasible can actually be written, provided certain conditions are met.

 This is how Heftia manages both first-order and higher-order effects.
 As mentioned earlier, there is a restriction that when dealing with delimited continuations, higher-order effects must be fully interpreted and removed from the list.

 In my view, this restriction reflects a fundamental mathematical structure that emerges when extending algebraic effects to higher-order effects.
 I believe this might represent the theoretical limit of such an extension.
-At least, that’s how I interpret it at the moment.
-The restriction, I think, serves to maintain the consistency of the semantics.
+One reason I believe this is that, in fact, this restriction can be interpreted as a mechanism to preserve the soundness of the semantics.

 Consider the following program, which uses a higher-order effect, `onException`, to safely release resources during an error, along with a first-order effect `throw`: